 It’s just such an easy service to use, with plenty of customization options, that it’s an absolute must if you want to create friendly chat rooms and VoIP-based parties.

 You can download Discord for free, but you will need to sign up before you can use it (don’t worry, it’s free to use as well).
 You can set up your own group, but to join existing ones you’ll need to be given a specific invitation link.
 It’s an ideal app to have set up, and a must for your PC gaming laptop.

 9. Overclock with MSI Afterburner

 You’ve got a beefy GPU in your new gaming laptop, and it’s time to squeeze as much juice out of it as you can.

-If you want to enjoy the likes of Shadow of the Tomb Raider or Hitman 2 at their most gorgeous and smooth, you’re going to need a piece of software designed to overclock your graphics card to its fullest potential.
-Enter MSI Afterburner (opens in new tab).
+If you want to enjoy the likes of Cyberpunk 2077 or Hitman 3 at their most gorgeous and smooth, you’re going to need a piece of software designed to overclock your GPU to its fullest potential.
+Enter MSI Afterburner.

-It works with most brands of GPU and effectively enables you to control and increase the voltage of your card.
-This can increase the performance of your graphics card, giving you more juice for you games.
+It works with most brands including the best AMD graphics cards and the best Nvidia GeForce graphics cards, and effectively enables you to control and increase the voltage of your card.
+This can increase the performance of your GPU, giving you more juice for your games.

 Just be careful, as adjusting these settings can seriously heat up your GPU, so use in moderation.

-Another really clever little piece of free software is the Razer Cortex: Game Booster (opens in new tab), which enables you to optimise your new gaming laptop for the better.
+Another really clever little piece of free software is the Razer Cortex: Game Booster, which enables you to optimize your new gaming laptop for the better.

-Despite being made by peripheral manufacturer Razer, the app can be used with any gaming PC or laptop and will automatically scan your machine and adjust your GPU, CPU and memory settings in order to configure for stronger performance.
+Despite being made by peripheral manufacturer Razer, the app can be used with any gaming PC or laptop and will automatically scan your machine and adjust your GPU, CPU, and memory settings to configure for stronger performance.